mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 **Reward misspecification** occur because real-world tasks have numerous, often conflicting desiderata.
 **Reward hacking** (a subset of reward misspecification) is where RL agents exploit gaps in misspecified reward functions.
 [Pan (2022)](https://ar5iv.labs.arxiv.org/html/2201.03544)
-The other type of reward misspecification is from humans not designing the correct reward function in the first place (eg TODO).
+The other type of reward misspecification is from humans not designing the correct reward function in the first place.
 **Specification gaming** is a behaviour that satisfies the literal specification of an objective without achieving the intended outcome.
 [Deepmind (2020)](https://www.deepmind.com/blog/specification-gaming-the-flip-side-of-ai-ingenuity)